Last updated 4 December 2020

 Act One Scene One:

 Stepping beyond the sliding door of Cairns Airport and straight into the warm embrace of the tropics, sunglasses in position, I instantly slip into holiday mode.
 The relaxed vibe is buoyed by my fellow tourists’ chosen mode of dress: casual.
-I note that thongs (the footwear kind) are standard with more than 50% of the arriving visitors around me.
+I note that thongs (the footwear kind) are standard with more than half of the arriving visitors.
+I’m in that category too wearing my comfy Birkenstocks

 Cairns is close to everything